Gallery (first floor)

 Where are exhibits displayed?

-We have a smashing new gallery that runs the length of our new building face, with additional glass cases in the lobby.
-Exhibit cases are locked at all times between installations.
+Our primary gallery runs the length of our 1st floor renovated brick building face.
 The gallery is roofed with skylights, so is airy, light and feels spacious.
 There are also elevated gallery views from the stairwell landing, up to the second floor, and a second floor overlook through a large window.
+Additional exhibit space is available on the 2nd floor, near the computers & periodicals area.
+Display case is located in the first floor lobby.

 When can I exhibit at MCL?